michalroj/ontologies/contexts/README.md

  6. "http://schema.org/dateRead": The date/time at which the message has been read by the recipient if a single recipient exists.
  7. "http://schema.org/comment": Comments, typically from users.
  8. "http://schema.org/review": A review of the item.
+ 9. "http://schema.org/keywords": Keywords or tags used to describe some item.
+Multiple textual entries in a keywords list are typically delimited by commas, or by repeating the property.

  The meaning of the terms is close enough to the intention my fields (e.g. 'schema:author', 'schema:name' and 'schema:genre' are used in the https://schema.org/author example in the very similar way).
 In addition, almost all above attributes (except 'schema:dateRead') are actually part of the 'schema:Book' objects.